 This first exposure to the built environment initiated a sincere interest in holistic building design and specifically sustainable buildings.
 We quickly realised that the lessons learnt from the construction world via our acoustic work and the philosophy of trying the unconventional, could play a major part in sustainable building design.
 The proven benefits of thinking alternatively and applying strong technical skills led to our decision to pursue computer-based building performance simulation as a powerful way to analyse and optimise building designs.
 Using arguably the most advanced building simulation software, EnergyPlus, developed by the United States Department of Energy, Greenplan soon became a true pioneer in South-Africa in terms of building modelling and training.

-Today Greenplan is one of the leaders in South Africa regarding building performance modelling and analyses having participated in more than 1000 building projects.
+Today Greenplan is one of the leaders in South Africa regarding building performance modelling and analysis, having participated in more than 2000 building projects.
 We have been fortunate to have worked with leading architects and consulting engineers on many ground-breaking green buildings in South Africa.
 This legacy is reinforced on a continuous basis via an ever growing client base and pool of expertise within the company.